Chair – Salamanca Arts Centre; joined the SAC Board March 2019

 She and her partner Henry live at Tasmania’s History House in Richmond where they are involved in promoting an understanding of Tasmanian history and recognition of built heritage.

-Chair – Salamanca Arts Centre; joined Board February 2016
+Director – Salamanca Arts Centre; joined the SAC Board February 2016

 Rebecca Roth is a resin jewellery designer and small business operator based in Hobart, Australia.
-Working from her studio and boutique store in Battery Point Rebecca’s contemporary jewellery range is sold in galleries across Tasmania, Australia and overseas.
+Working for a period of 12 years from her studio and boutique store and Salamanca Market stall Rebecca’s contemporary jewellery range was sold in galleries across Tasmania, Australia and overseas.
 Rebecca holds extensive sales and marketing experience within the hospitality, tourism and conference and events industries.
 Rebecca was co-founder of Hobart’s ‘The Market’, a Hobart makers market established in 2009 to help foster and commercialise some of Tasmania’s emerging artists and makers.
 Rebecca’s passion remains in assisting emerging artists to reach their creative and economic potential.

 Rebecca is a former studio and retail resident at Salamanca Arts Centre and has held five years’ experience in curating exhibitions in her former retail space Rebecca Roth Gallery.
 Rebecca is an active member in the arts community of Tasmania.

-Rebecca is currently studying toward her Bachelor of Fine Arts at the University of Tasmania’s Hunter Street campus.
+Rebecca most recently worked with St Lukes Health in the role of Business Development Consultant.
 Rebecca’s close relationship to Tasmania’s emerging makers and artists coupled with her small business and sales and marketing experience brings to the SAC board a grass roots perspective and leadership of emerging artists’ potential.

 Director – Salamanca Arts Centre; joined the SAC Board August 2016